ashishDevv/monit/README.md

 The multi-stage Dockerfile produces a **~10MB static binary** running on `distroless`.
 There's no runtime (JVM, V8, etc.) to warm up — the service starts in milliseconds, which is critical for container orchestration (Kubernetes liveness probes, rolling deployments).

-### 4. `context.Context` — First-Class Cancellation

-Every goroutine, Redis operation, and HTTP request respects `context.Context`.
-When `signal.NotifyContext` receives `SIGTERM`, cancellation propagates to all running operations simultaneously — essential for the graceful shutdown guarantee.

-### 5. Strong Standard Library
+### 4. Strong Standard Library

 `net/http`, `encoding/json`, `context`, `sync`, `errors` — Go's standard library covers HTTP clients, JSON serialization, synchronization primitives, and error handling without external dependencies.
 The entire HTTP executor is built on the standard `http.Client` with no additional frameworks.

 ### 6. Explicit Error Handling

+This is one of the best thing, I love about Go
-Go's explicit `if err != nil` pattern forces handling every failure path.
+It's explicit `if err != nil` pattern forces handling every failure path.
 In a monitoring system where reliability is paramount, this is an advantage over exception-based languages where errors can silently propagate.

+**I can go on writing the advantages of Go and my love for this language.
+Its simiplicity, maintainablity, low-footprint, in-built and simpler concurrency model.
+Go makes it easier to architecture complex systems like this.**

 ---